sassoftware/sas-studio-custom-steps/SASID - Import Lookup Table/README.md

 ## Description

-The "SASID - Import lookup table" custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning from input data.
+The **SASID - Import lookup table** custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning from input data.

 ## User Interface